Airport transfers Santo Domingo – how to get to Punta Cana and the city

 To make sure you book the right Santo Domingo airport transportation and a reliable driver, I recommend booking a private transfer from Santo Domingo Airport to Punta Cana with positive reviews.
 I made good experiences with Viator in the past and have put together a few offers here.

-Please note that usually all hotels in Punta Cana are treated as the same destination, it doesn’t matter if your destination or your all-inclusive resort is located in Bavaro, Cap Cana, Macao or Cabeza de Toro.
+Please note that usually all hotels in Punta Cana are treated as the same destination (incl. if traveling from Santo Domingo Airport to TRS Cap Cana), it doesn’t matter if your destination or your all-inclusive resort is located in Bavaro, Cap Cana, Macao or Cabeza de Toro.
 However, Uvero Alto might be treated separately because it’s a bit further, that’s why you have a different product here.
 In case you have a hotel booked in Uvero Alto, check out the prices here.

 Transfers from Las Américas Airport to Punta Cana are usually around 150-170 USD per vehicle per way for a group of up to 4-6 people.